 Mazda MX-5 Miata

-There have been four generations of Mazda’s two-seat convertible since its 1989 debut.
+There have been four generations of Mazda’s two-seat convertible since its 1990 model year debut.
 They’re all available for less than $15,000 — even the latest version of the rear-wheel drive sports car, which was introduced in 2016, though most examples will have higher miles.
 Often referred to by its chassis code, ND, the fourth-gen Miata has the most power, the most comfortable interior, and the most features of all Miatas.
 They’re also the safest.

 First-gen Miatas (NA) can still be bought for less than $5,000, though nicer specimens are creeping up in value.
 And the second-gen cars (NB), while affordable and fun, aren’t quite as desirable as the earlier or later designs.

 The real sweet spot at the moment, especially for daily transportation, is the third-gen Miata (pictured above), known by chassis code NC.
 Sold from 2006-2015, it was named to Car and Driver’s 10Best List from 2006-2013.
 Yup, they’re that good.

 NCs offer similar performance and comfort to new Miatas at a heavy discount.
 They’re more spacious and comfortable than any of the older models, and they have considerably more power.
 Under the hood was a 2.0-liter four cylinder making 170 hp.
 While early Miatas are actually kind of slow, the NC is quick enough to thrill.
 Both a 6-speed manual and a 6-speed automatic were available.

 Cool since the 1950s, the Mercedes-Benz SL is probably Germany’s best known two seater.
 It has stood for wealth and sophistication through six generations and seven decades, a record few other cars can match.
 And yet, you can buy one for less than $15,000.
 A good one.